When you use the Brightcove APIs, your method calls will require access tokens unless you enable basic authentication in the Player Service Settings.

 To create a new client registration for your account:

 - Open the Admin module.

-	- Click the API Authentication link.
-The API Authentication page will open displaying your current client registrations.
+- Click API Authentication.
+The API Authentication page opens, displaying your current client registrations.

 - Enter a Name and Description for the client registration.